 Taste: Kumaon Black is versatile and approachable no matter how you want to sip it.
-It is similar in strength to a morning English Breakfast for those who appreciate a robust cup.
-Difficult to overstep, the fruity and bitter-chocolate undertones also relax with a dash of milk or cream into a lovely cup.
+Similar in strength to English Breakfast or Irish Breakfast, it matches these robust cups but finishes with a twist of sweetness.
+Difficult to overstep, the fruity and bitter-chocolate undertones relax with a dash of milk or cream.

-Production: Black teas go through a 4-step process to become the tea that ends up in your cup: withering, rolling, oxidizing and drying.
+Production: Black teas are go through a 4-step process to become the tea that ends up in your cup: withering, rolling, oxidizing and drying.
 The blackening of the tea comes when the cell wall is broken and the tea leaf is exposed to oxygen.
-Kumaon Black is a finely sorted grade of black tea with a smattering of golden tips; these tips come from only the newest growth buds of the tea and are the hallmark of a high quality tea.
-Through sorting, producers can create the desired bud to leaf ration to give Kumaon Black its unique taste.
+Kumaon Black is a finely sorted grade of black tea with a smattering of golden tips.
+These tips come from only the newest growth buds of the tea and are the hallmark of high quality tea.
+Through sorting, producers can create the desired bud to leaf ration that give Kumaon Black its unique taste.

 Growers: In the 1920s, a group of six families moved to Kumaon from Sri Lanka to revitalize the gardens.
 One of these families, the Birkbecks, has remained in Kumaon and is committed to bringing Kumaon teas to the world.